-School Sports Uniform: St Peter's faction sport polo top, St Peter's maroon sports shorts/skirt, St Peter's tracksuit top and St Peter's tracksuit pants.

-Footwear: Closed sandals or sport shoes.
+- ⇒ School Sports Uniform: St Peter's faction sport polo top, St Peter's maroon sports shorts/skirt, St Peter's tracksuit top and St Peter's tracksuit pants. - \Rightarrow Footwear: Closed sandals or sport shoes.
 We encourage you to provide your child with shoes that they can actively move in.
-Shoes with Velcro tabs are ideal for this age group as it encourages independence.

-St Peter's School Hat.
+Shoes with Velcro tabs are ideal for this age group as it encourages independence. - \Rightarrow St Peter's School hat.

-Uniforms are to be purchased from 'Uniform Concepts Inglewood Superstore'.
-834 Beaufort Street, Inglewood.
+Uniforms are to be purchased from 'Uniform Concepts Inglewood Superstore' which is located at 834 Beaufort Street, Inglewood.

-Please ensure ALL your child's clothes and belongings are clearly labelled with your child's name.
+Please ensure ALL your child's clothes and belonging are clearly labelled with his/her name.